-Whilst making the belt loop frame I then got an idea for a denim photo frame made out the seams of old jeans.
+Whilst making the belt loop frame, I got an idea for a denim photo frame made out of the seams of old jeans.
 I made a recycled jeans planter and a denim table lamp out of old jeans seams before and love how they turned out.

 I will show you how to make both kinds of denim frames.
-I think I prefer the denim frame made with the seams, that’s why I made two of them.
+I prefer the denim frame made with seams, which is why I made two of them.
 These frames would look great in a teen bedroom or in a den.

 This is a really easy no-sew affordable craft that uses the scraps from other denim upcycles.
 It is also a great way to update old boring photo frames into something with a bit more character.